-On 24 December 2020, the Board reviewed and enhanced the internal control measures of the Company regarding procedures on Directors' dealing (including spouses).
 On 6 March 2021, the Board appointed SHINEWING Risk Services Limited as an independent internal control consultant to review and strengthen the internal controls in relation to the Required Standard of Dealings from 10 November 2020 to 31 January 2021.
 The independent internal control consultant reported the review results to the audit committee of the Board (the "Audit Committee") on 23 March 2021.
-Based on the review results, the Company has implemented a specific procedure to mitigate the risk of re-occurrence of incidents similar to the Share Purchase.
-The Company Secretary shall obtain the acknowledgement of receipt of the memorandum for the Black-out Period from the Directors, Senior Management and relevant parties (including family members) before the commencement of each Black-out Period.
+Based on the review results, the Company has implemented a specific procedure to strengthen such internal control.
+The Company Secretary shall obtain the acknowledgement of receipt of the memorandum for the Black-out Period and the inside information manual for the Required Standard of Dealings from the Directors, senior management of the Company (the "Senior Management") and relevant parties (including family members) before the commencement of each Black-out Period.

-The Company had made specific enquiry with the Directors.
-Save and except for the incident of the Share Purchase mentioned above, all Directors confirmed that they had fully complied with the Required Standard of Dealings set out in the Code of Conduct and there was no other event of non-compliance during the year ended 31 December 2020.
+The Company had made specific enquiry with the Directors and all Directors confirmed that they had fully complied with the Required Standard of Dealings set out in the Code of Conduct during the year ended 31 December 2021.